-In order to meet the needs of users for the rapid exploration of atomically-thin materials, nonequilibrium laser-based synthesis and processing of TMDs developed at CNMS in the past few years will be expanded and emphasized.
+In order to meet the needs of users for the rapid exploration of atomically-thin materials, non-equilibrium laser-based synthesis and processing of TMDs developed at CNMS in the past few years will be expanded and emphasized.
 PLD is especially well suited to the rapid exploration of atomically-thin layers.
-Established CNMS facilities for the PLD of novel metal oxides and heteroepitaxial superlattices will be expanded and modified to address the many new families of atomically-thin layers, such as chalcogenides and chlorides, that are envisioned for emerging quantum This requires upgrading the PLD materials.
+Established CNMS facilities for the PLD of novel metal oxides and heteroepitaxial superlattices will be expanded and modified to address the many new families of atomically-thin layers, such as chalcogenides and

 Mutual rotation of two monolayers of transition metal dichalcogenides creates a large variety of bilayer stacking patterns depending on a twist angle.
 Fast and efficient characterization of these stacking patterns is very important for their potential applications, for example in optoelectronics.
-We are able to identify these unique bilayers using low-frequency Raman together with DFT calculations considerably much faster than expensive and time-consuming atomic resolution electron microscopy.
+We have developed an approach using low-frequency Raman together with DFT calculations which is able to accurately identify these unique bilayers and that is considerably faster than other reliable methods such as atomic resolution electron microscopy.

-laboratory for reactive/toxic gas handling, integrating load-locked analysis chambers to rapidly characterize multiple samples for composition and thickness in situ, and new multi-target ablation capabilities for rapid exploration of non-equilibrium synthesis conditions with stoichiometry control.
+chlorides, that are envisioned for emerging quantum materials.
+This requires upgrading the PLD laboratory for reactive/toxic gas handling, integrating load-locked analysis chambers to rapidly characterize multiple samples for composition and thickness in situ, and new multi-target ablation capabilities for rapid exploration of non-equilibrium synthesis conditions with stoichiometry control.